Display disk usage and limits, by default only the user quotas are printed.

 group quotas (for the user).

-Only the super-user may use the -u flag and the optional user argument to view the limits of other users.
+Only the super-user can use the -u flag and the optional user argument to view the limits of other users.
 Non- super-users can use the the -g flag and optional group argument to view only the limits of groups of which they are members.

 The -q flag takes precedence over the -v flag.